 - Image Song, Leitmotif, Non-Singing Voice

-- Ryusei - Everywhere You Go by default, Hagane no Tamashi ("Soul of Steel") for the SRX and Hagane no Senjin ("War God of Steel") for the Banpreios.
-Also, several members from JAM Project sing his Leitmotifs.
-Additionally, Variable Formation, a remix of Everywhere You Go, triggers during Formation R or in-game events when the R Units combine into the SRX.
+- Ryusei: "Everywhere You Go" by default, Hagane no Tamashi ("Soul of Steel") for the SRX and Hagane no Senjin ("War God of Steel") for the Banpreios.
+Also, several members from JAM Project sing his Leitmotifs; additionally, "Variable Formation", a remix of "Everywhere You Go", triggers during Formation R or in-game events when the R-Units combine into the SRX.

-- Rai - Ice Man, actually sung by legendary female singer MIO/MIQ, which is surprising since Ryōtarō Okiayu is an excellent singer and has sung many image songs, making it strange why he didn't sing this one.
+- Rai: "Ice Man", actually sung by legendary female singer MIO/MIQ, which is surprising since Ryotaro Okiayu is an excellent singer and has sung many image songs, making it strange why he doesn't sing this one.

-- Aya - Psychic Energy; in a rare case for SRW, it is sung by her respective voice actor.
+- Aya: "Psychic Energy"; in a rare case for SRW, it is sung by her respective voice actor.

-- Mai - Marionette Messiah, sung by Masako Iwanaga, rather than Ai Orikasa, another exceptional singer with many image songs to back her talent, but doesn't get a chance with this character.
+- Mai: "Marionette Messiah", sung by Masako Iwanaga rather than Ai Orikasa, another exceptional singer with many image songs to back her talent, but doesn't get a chance with this character.

-- Ingram - Time Diver; following a certain event, Emissary from the Void/Herald of Oblivion.
+- Ingram: "Time Diver"; following a certain event, "Emissary from the Void"/"Herald of Oblivion".
 Well-known singer Akira Kushida sings his Leitmotif.

 - Although not as much as Ibis Douglas, Mai's got decent initial stats and doesn't get better than Viletta until she's leveled up a bit.
 In fact, players might relegate the R-Gun Powered to Viletta rather than her, as the former can use HTB Cannon in scenarios much earlier through Viletta's lower Will requirement.
-However, Mai's base attack power for the combination is significantly higher than Viletta's, which makes her FAR more useful, especially when playing the game on EX-Hard Mode.
+However, Mai's base attack power for the Combination Attack is significantly higher than Viletta's, which makes her FAR more useful, especially when playing games on "EX-Hard Mode".

 - Mecha Expansion Pack: "Plus" parts for the R-2 Powered, R-3 Powered and R-Gun Powered